Courses & Instructors

 - Dr. Guobin Yang, Director, Center on Digital Culture and Society; Grace Lee Boggs Professor of Communication and Sociology, University of Pennsylvania

-- Dr. Rosemary Clark-Parsons, Program Manager, Center for Social Impact Strategy, University of Pennsylvania
+- Dr. Rosemary Clark-Parsons, Faculty Instructor, Center for Social Impact Strategy, University of Pennsylvania

 Digital media platforms have transformed the possibilities, modalities, and long-term outcomes of social change projects.
 In this course, you will learn general frameworks for understanding the role digital media can play in social impact initiatives and build strategies for incorporating digital media into your impact model.
 Drawing on research at the intersection of digital media, social impact, activism, and cultural studies, you will explore the affordances and challenges internet technologies present for changemakers.
 By the end of the course, you will have a clearer vision of what a mission-driven approach to digital engagement might look like for your initiative.